danielasaavedrap/danielasaavedrap/README.md

 ______________________________________________________________________________________________________________________________

 ## Note:
 I am constantly studying and learning new languages that enhance my talent.
-Some items I am learning are: Jest - React testing library, Three.js, and others
+Some items I am learning are: Jest - React testing library, Three.js, SOLID, and others

 ______________________________________________________________________________________________________________________________